dutchers/docker-images/docs/docker-machine.rst

 You now have a virtualbox instance running the boot2docker.iso.
 This instace has the docker server tools installed and will accept commands from the docker client running your local command line.
-To configure the local docker command tos talk to the virtualbox docker server follow the output from the previous command, which tells you to this:
+To configure the local docker command to talk to the virtualbox docker server follow the output from the previous command, which tells you to this:

 :code:`eval "$(docker-machine env dev)"`